 Day 3 : Namche Bazaar Acclimatization day.

 We continue trekking uphill to Pangboche.we will pass by many chortens and mani walls and small villages.We will be able to see spectacular views of Mt.
 Island peak.Following the Lobuche river we will be entering the Imja valley and trek on a steeply ascending trail to Dingboche From Dingboche we can see Island peak peak (6,812m) and Mt.
-Lhotse (8,516m).
-Overnight at the lodge with included meals(Breakfast, Lunch and Dinner)
+Lhotse (8,516m) One of the characteristics of Dingboche is the kilometers of stone walls, built using the stones of different sizes that cover the entire Valley of Imja.
+These stones are removed in order to plow the soil and end up being piled one over the other creating kilometers of walls.

 Day 9 : Rest Day to Relax and Acclimatize at Chhukung.